CPS-Cornell/course/docs/labs/Lab5/Lab5.md

     - When Q is very large, your encoder (process) updates are deemed untrustworthy, and the filter may rely more on the IMU reading.
     - When R is very large, the IMU measurement is seen as untrustworthy, so the filter leans more heavily on the encoder reading.
-    - When Q and R are similar, the filter attempts to balance both signals.

 ---